Logout

 The answer is no, the IRS hasn't officially broadened the definition of a gambling "session" for tax purposes.

-The chatter you mention — suggesting that all play at one casino (or even casinos owned by the same company) could count as a single session — appear to stem from speculation by some tax professionals in response to other changes in the tax law vis a vis gambling, but they're not supported by any IRS guidance, regulations, or court rulings.
+The chatter you mention — suggesting that all play at one casino (or even casinos owned by the same company) could count as a single session — appear to stem from speculation by some tax professionals in response to other changes in the tax law vis a vis gambling, but they're not supported by any IRS guidance, regulations, or court rulings, at least that we know of.

 However, that appears to be wishful thinking.
 The IRS hasn't adopted or endorsed any such broadening and no new procedures, notices, or regulations have been issued.